jackielii/jackieli.dev/content/posts/temporal-errgroup.md

 +++

-Recently during develop a temporal workflow, I found I need an `errGroup` implementation.
-So I adapted the [`x/sync/errgroup`](https://pkg.go.dev/golang.org/x/sync/errgroup).
+Recently during develop a temporal workflow, I found I need an `errGroup` implementation - an easy way to synchronise the cancellation of all Temporal coroutines when one of them returned error.
+I adapted the [`x/sync/errgroup`](https://pkg.go.dev/golang.org/x/sync/errgroup).
 Here is the
 code: